Hangry Children? What You Can Do to Help

 I get hangry.

-My kids get hangry and many parents I talk to tell their kids do too.
+My kids get hangry and many parents I talk to tell me their young children and older kids do, too.

 One of my kids gets hangry, too.

-She needs to eat frequently throughout the day (always has) or she is just not right.
+She needs to eat nutritious meals and healthy snacks frequently throughout the day (and always has) or she is just not right.

 Is Angry When Hungry Actually a Thing?